data-driven-detroit/geographies/README.md

               mid-decade adjustments for now
 - [ ] The updates should be as close to completely automated as possible
 - [ ] The text on the main page should not require coding to make revisions
+- [ ] These are all transformed to EPSG:2898